Are you looking for a WordPress membership plugin?

 A word of warning though, if you go for a plugin where the only support available is through a forum or even a Facebook group, this might not be the most efficient customer service option.

-There’s a good chance that the developer won’t be present, which means you’re relying on other users to support you, which isn’t great in an emergency.
+There’s a good chance that the developer won’t be present.
+This means you’re relying on other users to support you, which isn’t great in an emergency.

 Support ticket systems are a bit of a headache too.
 You have to log into a support portal, which is like a digital maze where you type in your issue and out pops some possible answers. (**Spoiler – it’s rarely the right answer! **)